timescale/docs/ai/key-vector-database-concepts-for-understanding-pgvector.md

 ## Recommended index types

-For most applications, the pgvectorscale index is recommended.
+For most applications, the StreamingDiskANN index is recommended.